AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 Therefore, we have a situation when employers looking for not graduated students nice diploma, but workers who really know how to create something relevant and valuable.
 A disclaimer should be added here, that in many fields the diploma is still a priority.
 For example, in medicine.
 So, I speak only about several fields where we can change a diploma to experience.
 My second point here is that there are same difficulties in promotion, when you have a job already.
 Just for an instance, after getting the job I am faced with the fact that I can not public scientific articles due to lack of a degree.
 Also, as an another example, I can't relocate in different country for the talent visa if I haven't a degree.
 And, one of my really personal point.
 I have been self-educating since I was a child, and this is a fundamental mindset for me.
 Consequently, maybe for me this is a good approach, but if you don't feel free when you force yourself to learn, may be a university would be better.
 I want to mention, that even I going to graduate university if it would be possible and good fitted for my specialization.
 As a summery, I believe, that you can find a job without a degree.
-But, unfortunately this approach requires a lot of effords
+But, unfortunately this approach requires a lot of efforts and strong purposefulness, and likely you won't be hired on Google, Space-X or Microsoft.

-I need to mention here that I am talking only about higher education, but not about education in general.
-So, your hard self-education has to be with you during all your life.
+But at least you will be happy that you have fulfilled your goal, and overcame this way by your own.
+In conclusion, I want to believe in yourself and prove to everyone that you don't need a degree in order to be the best.